Air NZ passenger clicks on wrong website, pays $135 to get forgotten glasses sent back

 A woman who left her glasses on a plane has had to pay $135 to get them back because she mistakenly clicked on the wrong website.

-Monique Schoneveld, a 47-year-old social work student, was shocked at the cost of returning the spectacles and a book from Auckland Airport to her home in Christchurch.
+The 47-year-old social work student was shocked at the cost of returning the spectacles and a book from Auckland Airport to her home in Christchurch.

 She paid $29.99 to fill in an online form reporting that she had left the items in the seat pocket on a flight from Christchurch to Auckland on Saturday night.

-An Air NZ spokeswoman said the airline did not charge to report lost property on its website, but Schoneveld mistakenly clicked on to an independent site, Instafile, which charges $29.99 to file a lost property claim with an airline.
+An Air NZ spokeswoman said the airline did not charge to report lost property on its website, but the woman mistakenly clicked on to an independent site, Instafile, which charges $29.99 to file a lost property claim with an airline.

 Air NZ emailed her on Monday, when she was on her way back to Christchurch, saying the items had been found and advising that she could either collect them from Auckland Airport or arrange a courier, giving her a phone number for a courier company Pack and Send.